artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > were squint-eyed of mind in the first life---
 > no spending that they did was done with measure."
 > ~ (VII.40--42)

+## Virgil

+Occasionally, Virgil and Dante show physical affection to each other.

+Virgil seems able to read Dante's mind (XIX.39, XXIII.25--30).

+From time to time he gets upset with Dante.

 ## Islam